odinecse/tunetab/README.md

 ### fun ideas
 - broken
   - [ ] new rec seems to always skip video on video end twice?
+    - [ ] make sure skipping can only happen once per current video...
   - [ ] users call is broken about current user, just take that out
   - [ ] only works when tab in focus and running adblock, lol?
   - [ ] losing socket connection